anetwork/mkdocs-jinks-theme/README.md

 pip install mkdocs-jinks
 ```

-And run it like other mkdocs themes by following command:
+And run it like other mkdocs themes by following below command:

 ```
 mkdocs serve
 ```

-For more information about how to use Persian and English version of jinks theme you can refer to [Persian](http://anetwork.github.io/mkdocs-jinks-theme/persian/) and [English](http://anetwork.github.io/mkdocs-jinks-theme/) Jinks documentation.
+For more information about using Persian and English version of jinks theme you can refer to [Persian](http://anetwork.github.io/mkdocs-jinks-theme/persian/) and [English](http://anetwork.github.io/mkdocs-jinks-theme/) Jinks documentation.